 79B.
 Notice of impounding

-(1) The Commissioner is to ensure that, as soon as practicable after a vehicle is impounded under section 79 or 79A, notice of the impounding is given to the vehicle’s licence holder and, if the driver is not the vehicle’s licence holder, the driver.
+(1) The Commissioner is to ensure that, as soon as practicable after a vehicle is impounded under section 79 or 79A, notice of the impounding is given to the responsible person and, if the driver is not the responsible person, the driver.

 (2) The notice is to be in an approved form and contain the following information —